CodeYourFuture/syllabus/docs/git/cheatsheet.md

 7. Click the Clone button, and wait until it has finished cloning

 Congrats!
-You have successfully cloned a repo from Github! 🎉
+You have successfully cloned a repository from Github! 🎉

-## I want to open Visual Studio Code with code from my repo
+## I want to open Visual Studio Code with code from my repository

-Follow these steps if you already have the repo on your computer and you want to edit the files.
+Follow these steps if you already have the repository on your computer and you want to edit the files.

 1. In the menubar, click the Repository option
 2. Then click the Open in Visual Studio Code option:

 ![Open in Visual Studio Code option](./assets/opening-vscode.png)

-Visual Studio Code will now open with the code from the repo.
+Visual Studio Code will now open with the code from the repository.

-## I want to save my code to the repo (Committing)
+## I want to save my code to the repository (Committing)

-Follow these steps if you have edited some code, and want to update the repo with your changes.
+Follow these steps if you have edited some code, and want to update the repository with your changes.

 ### Video